simonswartout/HistoCoinProjectOfficial/node/README.md

 ## Packaged Download

 A prebuilt archive lives at `downloads/histograph-node.zip` in the repo root (and is served via GitHub Pages).
-It contains the compiled `cli/` bundle, `sources.sample.json`, and a lightweight README so users can unzip and run the miner with nothing but Node 18+.
+It contains the compiled `cli/` bundle, `sources.sample.json`, `sources.json`, `global-sources.json`, a lightweight README, and a minimal `package.json` (so Node treats the bundle as ESM) — unzip and run the miner with nothing but Node 18+.

 To refresh the downloadable archive after you change the CLI code: